-The scope of services is described in GC 3.1 DESIGN SERVICE and SCHEDULES A and B for Basic and Additional Services.
+The scope of services is described in GC 3.1 DESIGN SERVICE and SCHEDULES A and B for basic and additional services.
 The schedules in CCDC 15 are based on the RAIC DOCUMENT SIX, 2006 - Canadian Standard Form of Contract for Architectural Services and ACEC DOCUMENT 31, 2010 - Engineering Agreement between Client and Engineer.
-RAIC DOCUMENT SIX has been updated several times in the interim, including the most recent RAIC DOCUMENT SIX, 2022 as of the date of the Practice Tip PT.23.7.
-If it is to be used, the latest version should be compared with CCDC 15 for consistency.
-The description of services in OAA 600-2021 contains many updates and clarifications from the much earlier versions of these schedules in the RAIC / ACEC documents.
-The OAA recommends that if CCDC 15 is being used, that the schedules A and B in the CCDC 15 be deleted and replaced with those contained in OAA 600-2021, i.e. Schedule 2 - Basic Services and Schedule 3 - Additional Services, or custom schedules derived from them.
-Amend the reference to "Schedule A" in CCDC 15, GC 3.1.14.1 appropriately.
+The description of services in OAA 600-2013 contains many updates and clarifications from the much earlier versions of these schedules in the RAIC / ACEC documents.
+The OAA recommends that if CCDC 15 is being used that the two schedules be deleted and replaced with those contained in OAA 600-2013 , GC 2.1 Architect's Scope of Basic Services and GC 3.1 & 3.2 Provision of Additional Services.
+Amend the reference to "Schedule A" in GC 3.1.14.1 appropriately.

-If using the CCDC 15 schedules, review the items carefully and compare them with the standard wording in the OAA 600-2021 schedules.
+If using the CCDC 15 schedules, architects should review the items carefully and compare them with the standard wording in the OAA 600-2013 schedules.
 Several items in the CCDC 15 schedules have wording which should be clarified to avoid misunderstandings later on or to avoid taking on unexpected services requirements.